lngng/moDSTogether/README.md

 ## Installing Git

 There are a few options for using git to track a project.
-Behind all of them is the same command-based system that you're probably somewhat familiar with.
+Behind all of them is the same command-based system that you might be somewhat familiar with.
 Paired with a hosting option, a git-tracked project can extend those commands and its endless benefits to a team of any size.
 We'll be using GitHub to host ours.
+To use git itself, we need to setup a few things on our machines.

 There happens to be a desktop git solution made by GitHub and it doesn't suck, so we'll use that for now.